vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/intro/intro.md

 - <ProjectLink name="md-enhance">vuepress-plugin-md-enhance</ProjectLink>: Provide more Markdown syntax

-- <ProjectLink name="sass-palette">vuepress-plugin-sass-palette</ProjectLink>: Sass style plugin for all plugins and themes

 ::: tip

 Here are some other plugins that are not bundled by the theme, you can enable them according to your own needs.